scobru/shogun-core/README.md

 ## Overview

 Shogun Core is a comprehensive SDK for building decentralized applications (dApps) that simplifies authentication, wallet management, and decentralized data storage.
-It combines GunDB's peer-to-peer networking with modern authentication standards and blockchain integration.
+It combines GunDB's or Holster's peer-to-peer networking with modern authentication standards and blockchain integration.

+**Now supports both Gun and Holster!** You can use either database backend - Gun for maximum compatibility or Holster for modern ES modules and improved performance.

 ## Features

 - 🔐 **Multiple Authentication Methods**: Password, WebAuthn (biometrics), Web3 (MetaMask), Nostr, ZK-Proof (anonymous)
-- 🌐 **Decentralized Storage**: Built on GunDB for peer-to-peer data synchronization
+- 🌐 **Decentralized Storage**: Built on GunDB or Holster for peer-to-peer data synchronization
+- 🔄 **Dual Database Support**: Use Gun (maximum compatibility) or Holster (modern ES modules, improved performance)
 - 🔌 **Plugin System**: Extensible architecture with built-in plugins
 - 💼 **Smart Wallet**: Account Abstraction with multi-sig, social recovery, and batch transactions
 - 📱 **Reactive Programming**: RxJS integration for real-time data streams